alit2204/smart-cctv-attendance-jetson/faceRecognitionScript/README.md

 ✔ Saves it automatically in a folder
 ✔ Helps build high-quality datasets for each person
 ✔ Great for collecting **10–50 training images** per subject
-✔ Improves accuracy of the LBPH model
+✔ Improves accuracy of the Mobile Net model

 Typical dataset structure: